Towards Efficient Controller Synthesis Techniques for Logical LTL Games: Simple LTL Games

 We can compute (with the possibility of non-termination) the winning regions $\winreg{C}{\myGame}$ for each of these four types of games, and a strategy automaton representing a memoryless winning strategy for Player~$C$, in the special case of FND games, by extending the classical algorithms for the finite-state versions of these games (see \cite{Thomas1995,MalerPS95}).

 The algorithms we describe will make use of the following formulas representing sets of ``controllable predecessors'' in the context of different types of games.
-Here $Y(V)$ is a constraint representing a set of game states. \begin{itemize} \item The set of controllable predecessors w.r.t.\@ $Y$ (namely the states from which Player~$C$ has a move from which all environment moves result in a $Y$-state):

-\item The set of controllable predecessors w.r.t.\@ the set of states $Y$, for a safety specification $\Gl(X)$ (namely states from which Player~$C$ has a \emph{safe} move from which all environment moves result in a $Y$-state):
+Here $Y(V)$ is a constraint representing a set of game states. \begin{itemize} \item The set of controllable predecessors w.r.t.\@ the set of states $Y$, for a safety specification $\Gl(X)$ (namely states from which Player~$C$ has a \emph{safe} move from which all environment moves result in a $Y$-state):

 \item The set of controllable predecessors w.r.t.\@ $Y$, for a reachability specification $\F(X)$ (namely states from which either $C$ has a move that either gets into $X$, or from which all environment moves get into $Y$):